oneapi-src/level-zero-spec/Programming_Guide.md

 ```

 ## Synchronization Primitives
-There are three types of synchronization objects:
+There are three types of synchronization primitives:
 1. **Fences** - used to communicate to the host that command queue execution has completed.
-2. **Semaphores** - used to control execution of command lists across multiple, simultaneous command queues.
-3. **Events** - used as fine-grain host-to-device or device-to-host waits and signals within a command list.
+2. **Events** - used as fine-grain host-to-device or device-to-host waits and signals within a command list.
+3. **Semaphores** - used for fine-grain control of command lists execution across multiple, simultaneous command queues.

 ### Fences
-A fence can only be signaled from the device's command queue (e.g. between execution of command lists)
+- A fence can only be signaled from a device's command queue (e.g. between execution of command lists)
-and waits are only allowed on the host.
+and can only be waited upon from the host.
+- A fence only has two states: not signaled and signaled.
+- A fence can be enqueued on any command queue from the same device.
+- A fence cannot be enqueud on multiple command queues simultaneously.
+- A fence can be shared across processes.

 The following sample code demonstrates a sequence for creation, submission and querying of a fence:
 ```c